Jimako-e107-plugins/chatbox/README.md

 chatbox/
 ├── chatbox_menu.php                # sidebar widget renderer (e107 menu file)
 ├── chat.php                        # standalone page (full chat view + moderation)
+├── admin_chatbox.php               # admin settings page
 ├── chatbox_shortcodes.php          # shortcode resolvers ({CB_USERNAME}, etc.)
+├── chatbox_sql.php                 # database schema
-├── chatbox.js                      # extracted from inline event handlers
+├── chatbox.js                      # client-side behavior
 ├── templates/
 │   ├── chatbox_menu_template.php   # sidebar widget markup
 │   └── chatbox_template.php        # standalone page markup
 ├── languages/
 │   └── English/
+│       ├── English_front.php       # front-end strings
+│       ├── English_admin.php       # admin strings
-│       └── English_chatbox.php
+│       └── English_global.php      # globally-loaded strings
+├── e_*.php                         # e107 integration hooks (notify, search, etc.)
 ├── plugin.xml
 └── README.md
 ```

-The split is deliberate:

-- `chatbox_menu.php` and `chat.php` contain plugin logic only — no HTML strings.
-The `_menu` suffix on `chatbox_menu.php` is required by e107 to register the file as a menu; the standalone page uses `chat.php` for historical compatibility with existing chatbox URLs.
-- `templates/` contains every piece of HTML the plugin emits, split per surface (menu / page).
-- `chatbox_shortcodes.php` contains the shortcode class.
-- `chatbox.js` contains the JavaScript previously embedded in `onclick=""` and `onkeyup=""` attributes.

-A theme author who wants to change markup edits the relevant template file in `templates/`.
+A theme author who wants to change markup edits the relevant file in `templates/`.
 A developer who wants to change behavior edits `chatbox_menu.php` or `chat.php`.
 A theme author who wants to change appearance writes CSS targeting `.chatbox-*` classes.

-The three concerns don't bleed into each other.
+For a deeper walkthrough of the file layout and conventions, see [`DEV_NOTES.md`](DEV_NOTES.md).

 ---

 ## Themes targeting this plugin

 The plugin is theme-agnostic.
-Any theme can style it by targeting the `.chatbox-*` classes documented here.
+Any theme can style it by targeting the `.chatbox-*` classes — see the files in `templates/` for the canonical DOM and class reference.
 A reference theme integration exists as part of the **efiction** theme, but the plugin itself does not depend on any particular theme being installed.

-If you are a theme author and want your theme to style this plugin, the class names and DOM structure are stable as of version 1.0 — see the files in `templates/` for the canonical reference.
+The class names and DOM structure are stable as of version 1.0.

 ---